At a glance

 - Catch up on retirement contributions.
 If you’ve had a setback and used money from your retirement accounts, it’s important to build your savings back up.
 Under normal circumstances, we recommend saving 12% to 15% of your earnings for retirement.
 If you’re trying to make up for lost time, consider boosting the percentage you save (at least temporarily).
 Just be careful not to exceed the annual contribution limit.

 Step 5.
-Stay positive
+Stay focused on your new goals

 Here are few strategies to stay on track: